MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-media.md

     ![Screen shot of video in model-driven app](media/model-driven-app-video.PNG "Screen shot of video in model-driven app")

-2. At the top left of the screen, select the circle icon.
+2. At the top left of the screen, select the video circle.

    ![Screen shot of circle icon highlighted](media/model-driven-app-video-change-thumbnail.PNG "Screen shot of circle icon highlighted")